NewKnowledge/simon-thin-client/README.md

 Thin client for interacting with dockerized simon TA1 primitive.
 All code is written in Python 3.5 and must be run in 3.5 or greater.

 ## Output
-The output for every function should be as follows:
-A list of two list of lists.
+The output should be a list of two list of lists.

 The first is a list of multilabel label strings (ordered the same as columns).